Contemplating The Cross This Easter

 We Shall Be Like Him

-so we will be raised to come back to live on Earth."
+"As Jesus was raised to come back to live on Earth, so we will be raised to come back to live on Earth." |

 When Jesus said to his disciples after his resurrection, “It is I myself,” he was emphasizing to them that he was the same person—in spirit and body—who had gone to the cross (Luke 24:39).
 His disciples saw the marks of his crucifixion, unmistakable evidence that this was the same body.